Opioids: Everything You Need to Know

 Opioids fall into the class of medications called analgesics, meaning that they work to relieve pain.

-The terms opiates and opioids are often used interchangeably however, they are different.
+The terms opiates and opioids are often used interchangeably; however, they are different.
 “Opioid” is the umbrella term referring to all:

 • Natural opioids

-Opiates are natural opioids; they are purely the chemicals found naturally in the poppy seed.
+Opiates are natural opioids; they are the chemicals found naturally in the poppy seed.
 Examples of opiates include:

 Semisynthetic opioids include: